-Zaza bazaar one of the biggest restaurants in Bristol, offer just about every great cuisine from around the world and it has over 3,400 reviews on google giving it a 4.2 stars that’s not bad.
+Zaza Bazaar one of the biggest restaurants in Bristol offer just about every great cuisine from around the world and it has over 3,400 reviews on google giving it 4.2 stars that’s not bad.
 Here are my favourite picks from the menu.

 - Indian: Tandoori chicken tikka, lamb Rogan josh, Aloo Dosa

 - Far East: Salt and pepper Squid, Beef with mushroom with black pepper sauce and sweet and sour chicken